For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Singleton

-It also has a direct rail connection to major cities such as Newcastle & Sydney making it an ideal hub for commuters.
+It also has a direct rail connection to major cities such as Newcastle and Sydney, making it an ideal hub for commuters.

 LGA: Singleton Shire